 Related: How AC Repair & Maintenance Can Actually Save You Money

-If you choose to use an air conditioner cover, here are the best times to install it.
+If you decide to use an air conditioner cover, here are the best times to put it on.

 Cover Your Air Conditioner During Summer